douglasgreen/pagemaker/dev/doc/oop.md

 ## Static calls

-Use registry instead of static calls so classes can be replaced at runtime
+Use registry instead of static calls so classes can be replaced at runtime.
+However it's OK to provide static utility classes.
+The classes that use them can be overridden if needed.

 ## File order